cloudmesh-community/book/chapters/msg/graphql.md

 ]
 ```

-Start your server using the command.
+Start your server using the command

 ```bash
 $ python manage.py runserver
 ```

-Now open the URL
+Now open in your browser the URL

 * <http://localhost:8000/graphql>

-in your browser.
 You will see *GraphiQL* window.
 In the left pane you
 can add queries.
 Let us add the following query

 ```graphql